six-two/mkdocs-placeholder-plugin/docs/validators.md

   validators: ipv4_address
 ```

-When you then define an input element for the placeholder, it will change it's background to yellow if the validator generates a warning.
+When you then define an input element for the placeholder, it will change its background to yellow if the validator generates a warning.
 It changes to red if the validator detects an error.
 When warnings or errors exist, you can list them by hovering over the input filed.
 Try it out: